About mouth ulcers

 - Apply antiseptic gel to the ulcers.

-- Use an alcohol-free medicated mouthwash containing chlorhexidine gluconate.
+- Use an alcohol-free medicated (preferably containing chlorhexidine gluconate) mouthwash twice daily.

 Prevention of mouth ulcers

-- Brush your teeth gently with a soft toothbrush, taking care not to slip with the brush.
+- Brushing your teeth gently with a soft toothbrush, taking care not to slip with the brush.

-- Try to make sure that underlying medical conditions are well-controlled.
+- Making sure that underlying medical conditions are well-controlled.

 Where to get help